Asperger's Syndrome and High Functioning Autism - Program Courses

 Learn how to modify and evaluate social-skills programming based on the child’s individual learning profile, progress, and social performance through implementation of a five-step model for social skills programming.
 Review and engage in discussion related to the following programming steps: (1) assess social functioning; (2) distinguish between skill acquisition and performance deficits, (3) select intervention strategies, (4) implement intervention, (5) evaluate and monitor performance.

-ED 410/510 Meeting the Challenge of Transition for Learners with Asperger's Syndrome
+SPED 410/510 Meeting the Challenge of Transition for Learners with Asperger's Syndrome

 This course focuses on the challenges faced by students with Asperger Syndrome (AS) and high functioning autism (HFA) during times of transition.
 Through online discussions, assigned readings of professional literature, case studies, videos, interviews, and research articles, PSU students gain an understanding of the critical life issues during transitions and are able to identify the needs of a student at each grade level/age into adulthood and beyond.
 Topics covered include IDEA requirements for transition, strategies for transition planning across grade levels into adulthood and beyond, teaching self-advocacy skills, modified/alternative diplomas, family perspectives, legal aspects to consider, and collaboration of services.